gorchestrate/async/README.md

 ```

 ## Architecture
-Gorchestrate has stateless API.
-This allows framework to be adaptable to any infrastructure, including Serverless applications.
+Gorchestrate has stateless API and does not come with a database or scheduler.
+It's intended to be integrated into applications, which will determine how & when workflows will be executed.

+Think this is a stateful scripting library - you want to execute some steps and want to save the state in persistent storage.

 Workflow is resumed(executed) by following events:
+* Scheduled call of Resume() method.
+It's scheduled right after workflow creation and event handling.
 * Explicit call of HandleEvent() method.
 It's called whenever some event happens.

-* Scheduled call of Resume() method.
-We schedule such after HandleEvent() method and after workflow creation.
+Brief description of how workflows are executed:
+0. Workflow is created and Resume() call is scheduled.

-1. Resume() will execute workflow till point when workflow is blocked and waiting for events.
+1. Scheduled Resume() will execute workflow till point when workflow is blocked and waiting for events.
 2. Then it will execute Setup() for all events we are waiting for.
 This allows you to register your events on external services.
 3. When event arrives - you pass it to HandleEvent() method.
 This handles event and schedules Resume() call
-4. When Resume() is called we execute Teardown() for all events we were waiting.
+4. Resume() will execute Teardown() for all events we were waiting for.
 This allows you to deregister your events on external services.
-5. If workflow is not finished - go back to point 1.
+5. Go to point 1 if main thread is not yet exited.

 #### Features